naa986/checkout-for-paypal/checkout-for-paypal/readme.txt

 none

 == Changelog ==

+= 1.0.29 =
+* Added an option to disable the Orders API v2 notice.

 = 1.0.28 =
 * Updated the plugin to be compatible with PayPal Orders API Version v2.